raspberrypilearning/lego-robot-car/en/step_7.md

 If you are following the Build HAT path then you can now move on to [NAME OF PROJECT](URL OF PROJECT).

+If you would like to enhance your Bluetooth car then you could think about adding more electronic components:

++ Add extra LEDs as brake lights when the car stops, or headlights when the car drives.

-If you would like to enhance your Bluetooth car then you could think about adding more electronic components.
-Many vehicles make a sound when they are reversing, for instance, so you could add a buzzer to your project.
++ Many vehicles make a sound when they are reversing, so you could add a buzzer to your project.

-You could even use an Ultrasonic Distance Sensor (UDS) that would detect when the car approaches an obstacle, and automatically stops.
++ You could even use an Ultrasonic Distance Sensor (UDS) that would detect when the car approaches an obstacle, and automatically stops it from crashing!

-ANYTHING ELSE YOU CAN THINK OF HERE MARK??